Alcohol Addiction and Abuse

 In 2013, 139,000 deaths from alcohol abuse were recorded globally, while another 384,000 people were diagnosed with liver cirrhosis as a result of excessive consumption of alcohol.

 If you suspect you have a drinking problem or know a loved one who does, don’t wait for things to get worse.
-Contact a substance abuse counsellor, who can provide effective and confidential addiction treatment to help you kick your habit and get your life back on track.
+Contact us today, and we can help you kick your habit and get your life back on track.

 Effects of Alcohol Abuse and Addiction